contentful/extensions/marketplace/commercelayer-sku/README.md

 ![Contentful field](contentful_field.png?raw=true 'Contentful field')

-## About
+## Usage

-[Commerce Layer](https://commercelayer.io/) is an API-first commerce platform that lets you easily add enterprise-grade e-commerce to any website, by using the headless CMS, static site generator, and tools you already master and love.
+Once installed, head over to any content that contains the Commerce Layer field to be able to associate Commerce Layer SKUs with your content in Contentful.

 ## License

-This repository is published under the [MIT](LICENSE) license.
+This extension is published under the [MIT](LICENSE) license.